schacon/git-lighthouse/README.txt

 $ git-lh checkout 94 1

-== KNOWN ISSUES:

-* Will not currently checkout the commit closest to the date that the patch was uploaded, which would help more of them apply cleanly.
+This will also checkout the commit closest to the date that the patch was uploaded, which helps them apply cleanly.

 == REQUIREMENTS: